runezor/csc_raytracing/README.md

 ## linalg_functions
 A set of functions used for solving linear algebra problems relevant to raytracing
 ## raytracer_1
 A basic raytracer with no light, shadows etc.
 ## raytracer_2
-A basic raytracer with phong.
+A basic raytracer with basic lights and shadows.
 ## raytracer_3
+A basic raytracer with the Phong lighting model.
+## raytracer_4
 Transparency?
-Mirroring?
+Reflection?
 Yet to be seen!